Can I Get Paid to Write a Blog about… ANYTHING?

 Default Follower Notification

-This lets you choose whether you want to notify your Medium followers when your post gets published to Medium.
+This lets you choose whether you want to notify your Medium followers when your post publishes on Medium.

 If you own a Medium publication, you can submit and republish your WordPress posts to your publication.